 Dryness and itching

 The authors conclude that colloidal oatmeal can help to restore and maintain the skin barrier.

 Learn more about home remedies for dry skin here.

 Among the 26 patients who received treatment with a 1% colloidal oatmeal cream, the researchers observed longer relief from symptoms than that experienced by a control group.

-Among the 30 people who received the colloidal oatmeal cream, the researchers observed fewer harmful bacteria at areas of damaged skin compared with the 31 participants who received the standard moisturizer.
+Among the 30 people who received the colloidal oatmeal cream, the researchers observed fewer harmful bacteria in areas of damaged skin than the 31 participants who received the standard moisturizer.

 The researchers also noted that damaged areas of skin healed better with the colloidal oatmeal cream than with the standard moisturizer.